luiscoco/Curso_Aprende_Blazor-Nivel_Intermedio-Aspire-Microservice-SQLServer/README.md

 app.Run();
 ```

+## 3. We configure the StartUp project and Run the application

-## 3. We add the Aspire Host project
+## 4. We add the Aspire Host project

-## 4. We add the ServiceDefaults project
+## 5. We add the ServiceDefaults project

-## 5. We add .NET Aspire Orchestrator support in the .NET Web API project
+## 6. We add .NET Aspire Orchestrator support in the .NET Web API project

-## 6. We add .NET Aspire Orchestrator support in the Blazor Web project
+## 7. We add .NET Aspire Orchestrator support in the Blazor Web project

-## 7. We modify the Aspire Host project middleware to add SQL Server and Database
+## 8. We modify the Aspire Host project middleware to add SQL Server and Database

-## 8. We modify the .NET Web API project middleware to add the SQL Server DbContext
+## 9. We modify the .NET Web API project middleware to add the SQL Server DbContext

-## 9 Set the SQL Server database connection string in appSettings.json in the .NET Web API project
+## 10 Set the SQL Server database connection string in appSettings.json in the .NET Web API project

-## 10. Running the application
+## 11. Running the application

-### 10.1.
+### 11.1.
 We run the application